Insights & Discussion

 2019 Food & Function Effect of Montmorency tart cherry juice on cognitive performance in older adults: a randomized controlled trial Chai SC, Jerusik J, Davis K, Wright RS, Zhang Z

-Randomised Controlled Trial Anti-Ageing Anti-Inflammatory Antioxidant
+Randomised Controlled Trial Anti-Ageing Anti-Inflammatory Cherry

 In this randomized controlled trial, 37 adults aged between 65 and 80 years with normal cognitive function were assigned to consume two cups of Montmorency tart cherry juice daily for a duration of 12 weeks.
 Participants' subjective memory and objective cognitive performance were evaluated at the starting point and after the 12-week juice supplementation using a validated memory questionnaire and a standard assortment of tests designed for cognitive assessment.
 Factors such as daily caloric intake and physical activity levels were also monitored during the study.